urosmiha/Simple_File_Transfer_Protocol/README.md

 - Comment code
 - Tets
 - Write readme with test process
+# Before you start
+- Once you extract the files
+- Please ensure that you have the following directories and files:
+- README.pdf
+- Server:
+  - server.jar
+  - src:
+    - Server.java
+    - CmdHandler.java
+    - HelperFunctions.java
+    - Type.java
+    - StatusEnum.java
+    - CdirStatus.java
+  - admin:
+    - users.txt
+  - cs705:
+    - Lecture 4.ppt
+    - lecture1.ppt
+    - lecture1-2.ppt
+  - myDir:
+    - myFile1 - Copy.txt
+    - myFile1.txt
+  - bob.jpg
+  - franky.zip
+  - Lecture 4.ppt
+  - one.jpg
+  - test_1.txt
+  - test_2.txt
+  - test_3.txt
+  - test_4.txt
+- Client:
+  - client.jar
+  - src:
+    - Client.java
+    - HelperFunctions.java
+    - Type.java
+  - franky.jpg
+  - hello.txt
+  - Lecture 4.ppt
+  - old.txt

+- __Note: This bried often talks about "Server Side" and "Client Side" what this referes to is the _Server_ and _Client_ folders that you can see once you extract the submitted zip file__
+- So when the instructions tell you to go to the "Server Sise" This just means go to the foder where the __client.jar__ is.
+- Same goes for the client.

 # Starting the code
 - Open two command windows
-- In one of them anvigate to _server.jar_
+- In one of them nvigate to directory where the extracted _server.jar_ is
-- Run the server by typing: ....
+- Run the server by typing: java -jar server.jar _(I tasted mine in Windows )_
 - You should get back: _Server started_
-- On the other command window navigate to _Client.jar_
+- On the other command window navigate to directory where the extracted _client.jar_ is
-- Run the client by typing: ....
+- Run the client by typing: java -jar client.jar
 - You should see:
   - __+MIT-XX SFTP Service__
   - __Enter command:__